franconepippone/mc-industrial-web-framework/docs/overview.md

 A **Router** is a core element of the RDS.
 It is directly inspired by Internet routers and follows the same operational principles.

 A Router is a node in the network where multiple edges meet and where traveling Packages are redirected based on their attached Address Stamp.
-By default, a RDS Router has exactly **one Input Port**, where all inbound Packages arrive.
-This means that a Router makes no distiction between the "source port" of the Package; all entering Packages are processed in the same way.
+By default, a RDS Router has exactly **one Input Port**, where all incoming Packages arrive.

 A Router can have any number of **Output Ports**.
 Each Output Port is simply an "exit gate", where Packages can leave the router in a specific direction.
 Every Output Port is bound to exactly one outgoing direction, and the Router's routing logic selects which port to use based on the destination encoded in the Package's Address Stamp.
 Depending on the chosen Package technology, Output Ports may also function as temporary buffers where Packages wait before being collected and carried forward by the respective **Link**.